Better practices for emails

 Across Intuit, we rely on email for marketing, product communications, and help.
 Here are some tips for doing it better.

-- To send emails that are opened and to write emails that are read, or at least skimmed
+- To send emails that people will open, and write emails that people will read (or at least skim)

-- To bring a uniform, unified experience to how we communicate with our customers
+- To bring a unified experience to how we communicate with our customers

-- To champion our brand voice within the confines of the email space
+- To champion our brand voice within our emails

-- To stay on top of design and technology trends and bring customers along with the changes
+- To stay current with design and technology trends and bring customers along with the changes

 How to write an email